Cytuser/chenxiaoyang.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm a first year Phd student from [School of EIEE](https://www.seiee.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
-My research interest includes Robotics and Embodied AI.
-I am very fortunate to be advised by [Yonglu Li](https://dirtyharrylyl.github.io/) of [MVIG-RHOS Lab](https://mvig-rhos.com/) during my first year in SJTU.
+I'm a first year PhD student from [School of EIEE](https://www.seiee.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I am very fortunate to be advised by [Yong-lu Li](https://dirtyharrylyl.github.io/) of [MVIG-RHOS Lab](https://mvig-rhos.com/) during my first year in SJTU.
+Prior to this, I graduated from [Zhengzhou University](https://www.zzu.edu.cn/) with Bachelor's degree in 2024.

 A data-driven personal website